shtoystack/docker-guacamole/README.md

 `1.4.0-alpine`, version 1.4.0, build from scratch from Alpine Edge, using latest Tomcat, PostgresJDBC driver and S6 overlay available at time of build.

-`github`, `github-pg13`, version 1.5.3, client and server built from the Apache Github repositories, uses PostgreSQL 13, based on latest Tomcat (Ubuntu base), PostgresJDBC driver and S6 Overlay available at time of build.
+`github`, `github-pg13`, version 1.5.3, client and server built from the Apache GitHub repositories, uses PostgreSQL 13, based on latest Tomcat (Ubuntu base), PostgresJDBC driver and S6 Overlay available at time of build.

-`github-pg14`, version 1.5.3, client and server built from the Apache Github repositories, uses PostgreSQL 14, based on latest Tomcat (Ubuntu base), PostgresJDBC driver and S6 Overlay available at time of build.
+`github-pg14`, version 1.5.3, client and server built from the Apache GitHub repositories, uses PostgreSQL 14, based on latest Tomcat (Ubuntu base), PostgresJDBC driver and S6 Overlay available at time of build.

-`github-pg15`, version 1.5.3, client and server built from the Apache Github repositories, uses PostgreSQL 15, based on latest Tomcat (Ubuntu base), PostgresJDBC driver and S6 Overlay available at time of build.
+`github-pg15`, version 1.5.3, client and server built from the Apache GitHub repositories, uses PostgreSQL 15, based on latest Tomcat (Ubuntu base), PostgresJDBC driver and S6 Overlay available at time of build.

 ## Stale/unmaintained tags

-`test` compiled from available source code on github for guacamole-client and guacamole-server.
+`test` compiled from available source code on GitHub for guacamole-client and guacamole-server.

 `1.3.0` version 1.3.0, based on latest Tomcat, PostgresJDBC driver available at time of build, and S6 Overlay 2.2.0.3.

 `1.4.0-s6_v3` updated to s6 overlay 3.0.0.0 and tomcat:9.0.58-jre11 (note: This image is built on a custom build of s6 overlay.
-It will be renamed as latest when s6 overlay is fixed and I can use the [release tarballs](https://github.com/just-containers/s6-overlay/releases/).)
+It will be renamed as latest when s6 overlay is fixed and I can use the [release tarballs](https://GitHub.com/just-containers/s6-overlay/releases/).)

 # Auto promo